-Probabilistic attribution is not as reliable as matching devices by their unique identifier.
-Singular uses probabilistic attribution as a fallback if no device identifiers are available and neither is the Google Install Referrer in case of Android devices.
+- Probabilistic attribution is not as reliable as matching devices by their unique identifier.
+Singular uses probabilistic attribution as a fallback if no device identifiers are available (and neither is the Google Install Referrer, for Android devices).

 Since device identifiers are only available in mobile app environments, any advertising campaigns that run on a mobile web environment have to rely on probabilistic attribution when the Google Install Referrer isn't available.